usds/us-forms-system/docs/getting-started/tutorial.md

 ### Step 5: Render the form so far

-Take a look at your form so far!
-In your terminal, run `npm start` at the starter app directory.
+Take a look at your form by runing `npm start` in your terminal at the starter app directory.
 This will automatically open a browser window with your form app rendered.
 The first page is an introduction, which you'll learn more about later.
 For now, skip it by clicking the "Start Form" button, which takes you to the first page of the form.

 This is what you should see:
 ![Blank page](../images/blank-page.png)